 Children who are experiencing sadness, depression, grief, anxiety, and other issues can often benefit from counseling.
 The most natural way for therapists to engage with these kids is through play, because play is the language of the child.
-Play is how kids best relate with others, and also how kids best communicate at times.
+Play is how kids best relate with others, communicate, and integrate their experiences.

 Play Therapy can be used to treat: